scipy/scipy/doc/source/dev/contributor/building.rst

     If you are using conda, these dependencies can be installed in the conda environment itself.
 See :ref:`conda-guide` for more details.

-    See :ref:`build-linux` for specific details on installing these dependencies for popular Linux distros.

   .. tab:: OSX